 Instructors will determine whether other absences not officially sponsored by a unit of the University (e.g., conference attendance, job interviews), will be treated as excused.

 Instructors shall excuse absences due to Veteran or military service obligations (including service-related medical appointments, military orders dictating appointments, and National Guard Service obligations).
-When a student's military or veteran obligations are for more than two weeks, the student should meet with their adviser to discuss the situation and academic options and work with their instructors to discuss potential accommodations.
+When a student's military or veteran obligations are for more than two weeks, the student should meet with their advisor to discuss the situation and academic options and work with their instructors to discuss potential accommodations.
 University procedures are in place for such situations and should be followed.
 In all instances, students have a responsibility to communicate with their instructors to ensure they are continuing to meet course expectations and requirements.
 Faculty, staff, and students are encouraged to utilize the ISU Veterans Center and review information at veterans.iastate.edu.

 Instructors shall excuse absences due to officially mandated court appearances including jury duty.